House panel votes to subpoena Trump adviser Conway on Hatch Act

 The Office of Special Counsel, a U.S. government watchdog agency, earlier this month recommended Conway be fired for repeatedly violating the Hatch Act by disparaging Democratic presidential candidates while speaking in her official capacity during television interviews and on social media.

-Consistent with a pattern of stonewalling numerous congressional investigations of President Donald Trump, his administration and his business interests, the White House has asserted that Conway did not need to testify to the committee.
+Consistent with a pattern of stonewalling numerous congressional investigations of President Donald Trump, his administration and business interests, the White House has asserted that Conway did not need to testify to the committee.

-Henry Kerner, who runs the Office of Special Counsel, said at the committee hearing that Conway left him “no choice” but to recommend her termination because she has committed “at least 10 separate Hatch Act violations, expressed no remorse, and continues to express disdain” for the law.
+Henry Kerner, who runs the Office of Special Counsel, said at the committee hearing that Conway left him “no choice” but to recommend her termination because she has committed “at least 10 separate Hatch Act violations, expressed no remorse and continues to express disdain” for the law.

-Kerner is a Trump appointee and longtime Republican Party lawyer.
+Kerner is a Trump appointee who previously worked for Republican lawmakers in Congress.
 His office is an independent agency that enforces the Hatch Act.
-It is not connected to the office of former Special Counsel Robert Mueller.
+It is not connected to the office of former U.S. Special Counsel Robert Mueller.

 Representative Jim Jordan, the committee’s top Republican, said Democrats were seeking to limit Conway’s free speech rights because they disagreed with her views and because she has been an effective advocate for the president’s agenda.

+Kerner’s June 13 report criticized Conway for a “pattern of partisan attacks” on Democrats running for president, including a media interview where she insinuated that Senator Cory Booker was “sexist.”

+An earlier OSC report from March 2018 cited Conway for favoring a Republican candidate over a Democrat in an interview discussing a special Senate election in Alabama in 2017.
+The White House said she was only expressing Trump’s preference.

-Reporting by Jan Wolfe; Editing by Kevin Drawbaugh, Chizu Nomiyama and Bill Berkrot
+Reporting by Jan Wolfe; editing by Kevin Drawbaugh, Chizu Nomiyama, Bill Berkrot and G Crosse